dportik/SuperCRUNCH/README.md

 Complete instructions for running **SuperCRUNCH** analyses are available on the wiki page [here](to fill in), including detailed usage for all modules, proposed workflows, and common issues.

-Example analyses are available for two unrelated clades:

-+ ***Iguania*** - an infraorder of squamate reptiles
-+ ***Dipsacales*** - an order of flowering plants

-The complete set of material for these analyses, including all input files, command instructions, and output files, is freely available [here](https://osf.io/bpt94/) on the **SuperCRUNCH** Open Science Framework project page.
+Several example analyses are available on the **SuperCRUNCH** Open Science Framework project page [here](https://osf.io/bpt94/), including all input files, output files, and complete wiki tutorials.
+These analyses include:

++ **Iguania Supermatrix:** SuperCRUNCH analysis of Iguania using sequence data downloaded directly from NCBI.
+Direct link [here](https://osf.io/vsu5k/).
++ **UCE Supermatrix:** SuperCRUNCH analysis of UCE loci available for the frog genus *Kaloula*, using sequence data downloaded directly from NCBI.
+Direct link [here](https://osf.io/5rey2/).
++ **Population-level Dataset (*Uma*):** SuperCRUNCH analysis to retrieve population level data for the lizard genus *Uma*, using sequence data downloaded directly from NCBI.
+Direct link [here](https://osf.io/49wz3/).
++ **Population-level Dataset (*Callisaurus*):** SuperCRUNCH analysis to retrieve population level data for the lizard genus *Callisaurus*, using sequence data.
+Direct link [here](https://osf.io/6bwhf/).

 ## Citation

-**SuperCRUNCH** was introduced in the following publication:
+**SuperCRUNCH** is currently described in a pre-print available on BioRxiv:

+Portik, D.M., and J.J.
+Wiens.
+(2019) SuperCRUNCH: A toolkit for creating and manipulating supermatrices and other large phylogenetic datasets.
+BioRxiv, https://doi.org/10.1101/538728.

+It is also currently in review at Methods in Ecology and Evolution, and we hope to have a peer-reviewed journal citation soon.

-If you use **SuperCRUNCH** for your research, please cite this publication.
+If you use **SuperCRUNCH** for your research, please cite the above BioRxiv publication (for now).

 ## License